geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/awscli-config.rst

   Default region name [None]: us-east-1
   Default output format [None]: json

 - For the default region, enter ``us-east-1`` .
 It is just an alias to the "US East (N. Virginia)" region that you chose in the quick start guide.
-Currently all GEOS-Chem resources are within in this region, so use it as default.
+Currently all GEOS-Chem resources are within this region, so use it as default.
 - For output format, enter ``json``. (`JSON <https://en.wikipedia.org/wiki/JSON>`_ is the most widely used format in web services.
 You don't need to worry about it right now.
 It looks almost the same as Python dictionaries and lists.)

 The answers you typed are saved in ``~/.aws/credentials`` and ``~/.aws/config``.
-You can rerun ``aws configure`` to overwrite them, just edit the files directly.
+You can rerun ``aws configure`` to overwrite them, or just edit the files directly.

 Now ``aws s3 ls`` should run smoothly.
 Since you don't have your own data on S3 yet, that command is likely to show nothing.
 However, you can already access tons of `AWS Public Datasets <https://aws.amazon.com/public-datasets>`_.
 For example, let's view the `NASA-NEX data <https://aws.amazon.com/public-datasets/nasa-nex/>`_ by ``aws s3 ls s3://nasanex/``::